GaetanOff/GaetanOff/README.md

 # Welcome ! 😄
 I'm french Full stack developer & DevOps.
+Currently using [Jetbrains](https://www.jetbrains.com/) tools.
 My name is Gaëtan, and I have been practicing this field since 2015!

 # What main language am I using ?